-Globally, the group is affiliated with the unprogrammed, meditative branch of Quakerism held by Friends General Conference (FGC).
+Globally, the Macon Quaker Worship Group is affiliated with the unprogrammed, meditative branch of Quakerism held by Friends General Conference (FGC).
 Quakerism, also called The Religious Society of Friends, began with George Fox of England in the mid-1600's and arrived in North America by the 1700's.
-The greatest concentration of the nearly 80,000 Quakers in the U.S. today is in the Northeast, especially in and around Pennsylvania (recall William Penn's "Holy Experiment").
+The greatest concentration of the nearly 80,000 Quakers in the U.S. today (all branches) is in the Northeast, especially in and around Pennsylvania (recall William Penn's "Holy Experiment").
 Traditionally, the faith has been classified under the umbrella of Christian Protestantism.
 However, people from many faith traditions, or even no faith tradition, find Quakerism a beautiful and powerful framework for living.

 Regionally, the group is affiliated with the Southern Appalachian Yearly Meeting Association (SAYMA) and is currently exploring moving its status from "worship group" to full "monthly meeting" under the care of the Atlanta Friends Meeting.
 The group began meeting in 2011 in the home of its founding members John and Diana Day.
 Diana served five years as the first clerk.
 When the Days moved to North Georgia in 2018, the group secured its current meeting space within Macon's High Street Unitarian Universalist Church, and Kellie Divis became the clerk.
 Since our move, we have developed additional opportunities for children as well as adults in areas of service, education, and creative expression.
 In January 2019, we began meeting twice a month with a Meeting for Worship with Attention to Business once a month.
 As we grow in new ways, we wish to be welcoming and easily accessible to all those seeking Quakerism in Macon and throughout Middle Georgia.